uoftblueprint/sistema/README.md

 1. Clone this repository into your local directory of choice using ```git clone https://github.com/uoftblueprint/sistema.git```
 2. cd into folder sistema ```cd ./sistema```
 3. Run ```yarn --frozen-lockfile```
-4. cd into folder mobile ```cd ./packages/mobile```
-5. If using Mac, run ```rbenv local 2.7.5```
+4. If using Mac, run ```rbenv local 2.7.5```
     - Run ```bundle install```
     - cd into ```cd ios```, then install pods ```pod install```
-6. cd back out to sistema folder ```cd ../..```
+5. cd back out to sistema folder ```cd ..```
-7. Start the React Native server (Metro) by running ```yarn workspace start```.
+6. Start the React Native server (Metro) by running ```npx react-native start```.
 Make sure this process is complete and error-free before proceeding to the next step.
-8. Navigate to [Setting up Simulators/Virtual Devices](#setting-up-simulatorsvirtual-devices) and follow the steps.
+7. Navigate to [Setting up Simulators/Virtual Devices](#setting-up-simulatorsvirtual-devices) and follow the steps.
 You can either start your simulator and run the build inside Android Studio/XCode, or you can do the follow steps:
-9. Start the Android simulator by running ```yarn run android:start```.
+8. Start the Android simulator by running ```npx react-native run-android```.
 Make sure your Android simulator is all set up in Android Studio!
-10. Start the iOS simulator by running ```yarn run ios:start```.
-Make sure your iOS simnulator is all set up in Xcode!
+9. Start the iOS simulator by running ```npx react-native run-ios```.
+Make sure your iOS simulator is all set up in Xcode!
-11. The simulators should open automatically and you should see the current working version of the Sistema app.
+10. The simulators should open automatically and you should see the current working version of the Sistema app.

 # Setup Local Environment (Windows)
 Unfortunately, you will have to install a [virtual machine](https://www.makeuseof.com/tag/macos-windows-10-virtual-machine/) to run the iOS simulator.
 Since this is an incredibly [long, painful, and potentially unfruitful process](https://www.reddit.com/r/hackintosh/), we don't want to inflict this on you—so let's just install the Android simulator for now.
 Do what works for you!